• Skip to main content

 If you choose to save the braising liquid - freeze it in an air tight container or a gallon sized plastic bag and thaw it before you cook something else.

 IDEAS: Add the thawed liquid instead of beef stock the next time you braise short ribs, the layered flavors that will develop will be even deeper.
-This is tried and true – Chris regularly saves and freezes sizable containers of strained braising liquid at his restaurant to use next time.
+This is tried and true - as a chef Chris regularly saves and freezes sizable containers of strained braising liquid at his restaurant to use next time.
 His braised ribs always receive praises for their incredible depth of flavor.
 Or you can use the reserved liquid to cook lentils or add it to chili or steak soups.

 This time we made a luscious, deep colored, incredibly delicious gravy to smother the short ribs with.